pipiscrew/RSS-Aggregator/README.md

 When the **providers.provider_visible** set to `0`, the feed continuing to get parsed but is not displayed to main feed page (index.php).
 The only way to access the articles for this feed is by `archive` or `statistics` page (it will have the `eye` icon).

-At `index.php` items sorted by `id`, because some feeds providing a date without timestamp and is not UTC.
+At `index.php` items sorted by `id`, because some feeds providing a date without timestamp or is not UTC.

 If the feed url you trying, is unable to get parsed by simplepie, is because of curl SSL error, add this line to `SimplePie.php` : 7209
 ```